 Gorbachev: It is quite possible that in the situation as it is forming right now, the presence of American troops can play a containing role.
 It is possible that we should think together, as you said, about the fact that a united Germany could look for ways to rearm and create a new Wehrmacht, as happened after Versailles.
 Indeed, if Germany is outside the European structures, history could repeat itself.
 The technological and industrial potential allows Germany to do this.
 If it will exist within the framework of European structures this process could be prevented.
 All of this needs to be thought over.
 Much in what you have said appears to be realistic.
 Let us think.
-It is impossible to draw a conclusion right now.56
+It is impossible to draw a conclusion right now.64

 Again, it is important to note the context in which this assurance was given.
-Baker was talking about the general issue of security in Europe.
+Baker was talking about the general issue of "security in Europe."
 He was not dealing with the relatively narrow issue of the future military status of what was now East German territory.
 Or to put the point another way: if Baker had been talking about the Warsaw Pact area as a whole, what he said would have made perfect sense in this context.
 Baker's remarks in a press conference he held after his meetings with Gorbachev and Shevardnadze are another important brushstroke in this general picture.
-Baker had made the point to the Soviet leaders, he told the reporters, that it was his government's view that the "external aspects" of the German unification process "should take place with due regard for the security concerns of Germany's neighbors"; that he had "indicated that the United States does not favor neutrality for a Unified Germany; that we favor continued membership in, or association with, NATO and that we also feel that there should be no extension of NATO forces eastward in order to assuage the security concerns of those of the East of Germany."57 Again, there was no attempt to make it clear that he was just talking about what was still East German territory.
-Assuaging the security concerns of those to Germany's east, meaning above all the Soviet Union, could easily have been taken as ruling out NATO's expansion into countries such as Poland.
+Baker had made the point to the Soviet leaders, he told the reporters, that it was his government's view that the "external aspects" of the German unification process "should take place with due regard for the security concerns of Germany's neighbors," that he had "indicated that the United States does not favor neutrality for a Unified Germany; that we favor continued membership in, or association with, NATO and that we also feel that there should be no extension of NATO forces eastward in order to assuage the security concerns of those of the East of Germany."
+And assuaging the security concerns of those to Germany's east, meaning above all the USSR, could easily have been taken as ruling out NATO's expansion into countries like Poland.